 As is often the case in a small township, Marcell doesn't have a public transportation system that people use for their commute.

-The education level of Marcell citizens is a little higher than the average for US cities and towns: 22.86% of adults in Marcell have at least a bachelor's degree.
+The citizens of Marcell are slightly better educated than the national average of 21.84% for all cities and towns, with 22.86% of adults in Marcell having a bachelor's degree or advanced degree.

 The per capita income in Marcell in 2022 was $30,595, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
 This equates to an annual income of $122,380 for a family of four.
 However, Marcell contains both very wealthy and poor people as well.